- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 We all have heard about the famous case of the Panama Paper leaks, where illegal properties worth more than 20,000 crores, held by over 500 Indians, were exposed.
 Schedule FA was introduced to prevent such tax evasion cases through offshore routes.

-What is Schedule FA (Foreign Assets)?
+What is Schedule FA (Foreign Assets) in ITR?

 Schedule Foreign Assets (FA) is a schedule in the ITR wherein you are required to furnish the details of the foreign assets. such as foreign shares, foreign company mutual funds etc.) directly employee stock options (ESOPs) of foreign companies.

-In other words, all the foreign assets held by you either legally, as a beneficiary, or as a beneficial owner should be disclosed while filing the ITR-2 or ITR-3, as appropriate.
+In other words, all the foreign assets held by you, either legally, as a beneficiary, or as a beneficial owner, should be disclosed while filing the ITR-2 or ITR-3, as appropriate.

 Why is Schedule FA Important?